openrocket/openrocket-database/README.md

    * Cannot specify shape parameter for OGIVE, POWER, PARABOLIC and HAACK shapes
    * Cannot specify wall thickness for nose cone or transition shoulders
    * Cannot specify whether nose cone or transition shoulders are capped
-   * Cannot directly specify a rear-facing nose cone for pods or nozzle cones.
-     However, you can fake this out by creating a reducing transition with a zero aft shoulder diameter.
    * No support for drilled-for-a-tube solid (balsa) tail cones.
 You can only define a fully filled part, or hollow with constant wall thickness.
      Therefore, there is no good way to model an Estes BTC-55Z or similar part.